spdx/licensegenplugin/README.md

 The plugin is currently under development and is not stable.

 ## Goals Overview
-The licensegenplugin supports 2 goals:
+The licensegenplugin supports 3 goals:
 * licensegen:validate - Validates a directory containing license XML files against a license XML schema.
+Used in the validate phase.
 * licensegen:generate - Generates license data (HTML, website, JSON, RDFa, template and text formats) from the license XML files.
+Used in the compile phase.
+* licensegen:test - Test the generated license data against known licenses.
+Identifies any duplicate licenses and any license text that doesn't match the known text.

 ## Usage
 Configure the licensegenplugin by adding the plugin to the plugins in your project's pom.xml file: